itssixtyn3in/ODCheck/README.md

 # DISCLAIMER:
 This tool is to be used for educational purposes only.
 I do not take responsibility if you use this in any other way.

-It's a proof of concept solution that was created for https://collectingflags.com/research/file-extension-spoofing-in-microsoft-sharepoint-onedrive-and-teams/ If you use this for malicious reasons, you will most likely get caught.
+It's a proof of concept solution that was created for https://collectingflags.com/research/file-extension-spoofing-in-microsoft-sharepoint-onedrive-and-teams/

+If you use this for malicious reasons, you will most likely get caught.
 Don't do it.

 # ODCheck

 ODCheck is a C2-like proof-of-concept solution designed to evaluate systems against data exfiltration through OneDrive sync traffic.
-The ODOpen URL can be used for spear phishing in the Microsoft Teams desktop client to establish auto sync connections (with user interaction).
+The ODOpen URL can be used for spear phishing in the Microsoft Teams desktop client to establish auto sync connections (with user interaction), which enables the communication channel that ODCheck uses.

 If the connection is successful to an attacker controlled library and the user executes ODCheck, then further commands can be run on the machine based on the file names that are detected in the sync folder.
 The prebuilt tools and scripts available with ODCheck can help test for the following MITRE techniques: